MicrosoftDocs/windows-dev-docs/hub/dev-environment/android/native-android.md

 Questions: 1.
 Are settings different for Android Studio (native) vs Xamarin or React (crossplat)?
 2. Should this topic be in this page or it's own page or an FAQ?

 Windows security software, Windows Defender, https://twitter.com/Aaronontheweb/status/1227654898843516928?s=20

 ## Accessibility

 Needed?
 Move to it's own page?

-## Use C or C++ for Android development
+## Use C for Android development

 The Android operating system is designed to support applications written in Java or Kotlin, benefiting from tooling embedded in the system's architecture.
 Many system features, like Android UI and Intent handling, are only exposed through Java interfaces.
-There are a few instances where you may want to use C or C++ code via the Android Native Development Kit (NDK) despite some of the associated challenges.
+There are a few instances where you may want to **use C or C++ code via the Android Native Development Kit (NDK)** despite some of the associated challenges.
 Game development is an example, since games typically use custom rendering logic written in OpenGL or Vulkan and benefit from a wealth of C libraries focused on game development.
 Using C or C++ *might* also help you squeeze extra performance out of a device to achieve low latency or run computationally intensive applications, such as physics simulations.
 The NDK **is not appropriate for most novice Android programmers** however.
 Unless you have a specific purpose for using the NDK, we recommend sticking with Java, Kotlin, or one of a [cross-platform framework](./overview.md).

 To create a new project with C/C++ support: